Sophus Lie: Life and career

-In 1872, Lie spent eight years together with Peter Ludwig Mejdell Sylow, editing and publishing the mathematical works of their countryman, Niels Henrik Abel.
+In 1872, Lie spent eight months together with Peter Ludwig Mejdell Sylow, editing and publishing the mathematical works of their countryman, Niels Henrik Abel.

 At the end of 1872, Sophus Lie proposed to Anna Birch, then eighteen years old, and they were married in 1874.
 The couple had three children: Marie (b.
 1877), Dagny (b.
 1880) and Herman (b.
 1884).

-Since 1876, he co-edited the journal Archiv for Mathematik og Naturvidenskab, together with the physician Jacob Worm-Müller, and the biologist Georg Ossian Sars.
+From 1876, he co-edited the journal Archiv for Mathematik og Naturvidenskab, together with the physician Jacob Worm-Müller, and the biologist Georg Ossian Sars.

 In 1884, Friedrich Engel arrived at Christiania to help him, with the support of Klein and Adolph Mayer (who were both professors at Leipzig by then).
 Engel would help Lie to write his most important treatise, Theorie der Transformationsgruppen, published in Leipzig in three volumes from 1888 to 1893.
 Decades later, Engel would also be one of the two editors of Lie's collected works.

 In 1886, Lie became a professor at Leipzig, replacing Klein, who had moved to Göttingen.
 In November 1889, Lie suffered a mental breakdown and had to be hospitalized until June 1890.
-Subsequently he returned to his post, but over the years his anaemia progressed to the point where he returned to his homeland.
+Subsequently he returned to his post, but over the years his anemia progressed to the point where he returned to his homeland.
 In 1898 he tendered his resignation in May, and left for home in September the same year.
 He died the following year in 1899 at the age of 56, due to pernicious anemia, a disease caused by impaired absorption of vitamin B12.

-He was made Honorary Member of the London Mathematical Society in 1878, Member of the French Academy of Sciences in 1892, Foreign Member of the Royal Society of London in 1895 and foreign associate of the National Academy of Sciences of the United States of America in 1895.
+He was made Honorary Member of the London Mathematical Society in 1878, Corresponding Member of the French Academy of Sciences in 1892, honorary member of the Manchester Literary and Philosophical Society 1894, Foreign Member of the Royal Society of London in 1895 and foreign associate of the National Academy of Sciences of the United States of America in 1895.